isaiah/transit-erlang/README.md

 --------------------

 * We can't generate a keyword 'true' due to the current mapping of atoms into keywords.
+* Points-in-time before the date 1/1 1970 are not encoded and decoded correctly.

 Default type mapping
 --------------------